 How to Get to the Mae Ngat Dam Floating Houses

 The Mae Ngat Dam floating houses are about 60 km north of Chiang Mai City, at the Sri Lanna National Park.
-The roads are in good condition, so it’s possible to take a motorbike there.
+The roads are in good condition, so it’s possible to rent a car or motorbike and drive yourself there.
+There’s overnight parking available if you decide to take your own vehicle.

 - Exit Chiang Mai Old City via Thapae gate heading east on Thapae Road.
 Cross the bridge over the Ping River and remain straight as it becomes Charoen Muang Road (Route 1006).